 or Pragmatism in War times?

 Today we will discuss a recent article on discover-the-truth.com, a website claiming to be dedicated to refuting bigotry and short-sightedness through which Christians and Orientalists are “consistently attacking” their Islamic beliefs.
 We will investigate their claims concerning an infamous command by Muhammad from which it appears that Muslims have to impose a humiliating form of social conduct on Jews and Christians whenever they meet them on the roads of an Islamic country.
-The first two ahadith mentioned by Discover the Truth (DTT) are usually brought forth by critics of Islam.
-The first one reads as follows:
+The first two ahadith mentioned by Discover the Truth (DTT) are usually brought forth by critics of Islam:

 “Abu Huraira reported Allah’s Messenger as saying: Do not greet the Jews and the Christians before they greet you and when you meet any one of them on the roads force him to go to the narrowest part of it.”